CousinCrypto/International_Shipping_Tracking_API/README.md

 # Cainiao / AliExpress / Alibaba Tracking Parser
 **Python & JavaScript**

-This project fetches shipment tracking data from Cainiao (used by AliExpress, Alibaba, Temu, etc.) and converts the undocumented, inconsistent API response into a clean, normalized structure suitable for:
+This project fetches shipment tracking data from Cainiao (used by AliExpress, Alibaba, Temu, etc.) and converts the undocumented, inconsistent API response into a clean, normalised structure suitable for:

 - APIs
 - Databases